jessollin/BootCampModule1/Challenge_Written_Report.md

 ### Analysis of Outcomes Based on Goals

 The percentage of success for subcategory Plays seems to be correlated to goal amounts less than $5,000 in the currency of the country, with a success rate at the 70s%.
 The majority of the projects for Plays have a goal of less than 15k, or aprox.
 85% of the total population being studied.
-We could go even further into the analysis to review date from launch and date od deadline to review if the more time a kiskstarter is open affects outcomes as well as the goal amounts.
+We could go even further into the analysis to review date from launch and date of deadline to review if the more time a kiskstarter is open affects outcomes as well as the goal amounts.
 ![image_name](Outcomes_vs_Goals.png)